- Year of study: Year 3 and 4, four semesters.

 - Final assessment: Exam concert.

-- Prerequisites: Passing mark from 1st module of Bachelor of Music in Music Education.
+- Prerequisites: Passing mark from 1st module of Bachelor of Music Performance.

-The course is based on Principal instrument I (MPHO10).
+The course is based on Principal instrument I (JZHO10 and JZHO11).

 On completion of the course, the student is expected to

-- Demonstrate creativity and confidence in the genre when playing solo and in ensembles.
+- demonstrate creativity, innovation and confidence in the genre when playing solo and in ensembles

-- Be able to work independently and with purpose, when playing alone and in ensembles.
+- show ability to work independently and with purpose, when playing alone and in ensembles.
+Show ability to work with musicians from other styles and genres

 In the course, students will mainly work on: